PM Modi to hold first in-person bilateral talks with US President Joe Biden today | International

 - United States

+Both leaders will discuss the current regional security situation following the recent developments in Afghanistan in the bilateral meeting, he had said.
+Regular exchange of high-level political visits has provided sustained momentum to bilateral cooperation, while the wide-ranging and ever-expanding dialogue architecture has established a long-term framework for India-US engagement.

+The frequency of high-level visits and exchanges between India and the US has gone up significantly of late.
+These include the earlier 2019 visit of PM Modi to the US and former US President Donald Trump's visit to India in 2020.
+These have been strengthened by the India-US 2+2 Ministerial Dialogue, which is led by the heads of foreign and defence ministries of India and the US.

+The outcomes generated by these visits have been instrumental in further strengthening and developing the multifaceted ties between the two countries.
 Biden will also host the first-ever in-person Quad Leaders' Summit on September 24, which will be joined by Prime Minister Narendra Modi, Australian Prime Minister Scott Morrison and Japanese Prime Minister Yoshihide Suga.
-The leaders will review progress made since their first virtual Summit on 12 March 2021 and discuss regional issues of shared interest, the Ministry of External Affairs informed in a statement on September 14.

 "As a part of their ongoing efforts to contain the COVID-19 pandemic, they will review the Quad Vaccine initiative which was announced in March this year.
 They will also exchange views on contemporary global issues such as critical and emerging technologies, connectivity and infrastructure, cyber security, maritime security, humanitarian assistance/disaster relief, climate change and education.
-The Summit would provide a valuable opportunity for dialogue and interactions among the Leaders, anchored in their shared vision of ensuring a free, open and inclusive Indo-Pacific region," it said.
 Earlier in April this year, President Biden spoke with PM Modi on a phone call, committing that the United States and India will work closely together in the fight against COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)